opendcs/opendcs/docs/source/dev-docs.rst

 To help with Transaction operations `DataTransaction` provides the usual commit and rollback handlers.
 With commit being called by default on close.
-To help with error handling to variants of `wrapErrors` are provided, one that allows returning a value and one that does not return a value.
+To help with error handling two variants of `wrapErrors` are provided, one that allows returning a value and one that does not return a value.
 Should any error occur
 `::rollback` will be called and the original exception rethrown.
 If there are issues with the rollback itself, the Rollback exception is added as a suppressed exception to the original exception.